Consumer Medicine Information

 What is this leaflet?

-If you have any concerns about taking Agrylin Capsules, ask your doctor or pharmacist.
+If you have any concerns about taking AGRYLIN, ask your doctor or pharmacist.

 Keep this leaflet with the medicine.
 You may want to read it again.